conquered-it/OJ/README.md

 ## Messaging service
 * A user can send message to other

+## Contest feature has been added

 ## Incomplete features
 * TLE/MLE/RTE cases not handled yet
 * Queue feature not implemented yet
 * Role access still not distributed
 * Checking is Strict, i.e., extra spaces/new lines are NOT ignored, we have to do something to make checking lenient
 * Styling is done in ejs+ajax, we have to convert to react
+* In contest feature,start/end time,standings, and problem access features are NOT added yet